Skip to Content Skip to Footer

 With increasingly stringent water conservation mandates set to be enforced by the state in the years to come, Santa Clarita Valley Water Agency (SCV Water) partnered with USC Dornsife Public Exchange to understand the language, knowledge and motivational barriers that keep customers from saving water.
 Public Exchange assembled a team of behavioral scientists and qualitative interviewers to engage with customers and determine what motivates them to conserve or not conserve water.

-The insights from the research are helping SCV Water communicate better with their customers and design new programs and outreach efforts to mobilize community participation in SCV Water conservation programs, such as lawn replacement and water-saving irrigation systems.
+The insights from the research are helping SCV Water communicate better with their customers and design new programs and outreach efforts to mobilize community participation in SCV Water conservation, such as the lawn replacement program, which recently achieved the milestone of over one million square feet of lawns replaced.

 SCV Water is a public regional water agency serving 278,000 people.
 The Agency was formed in 2018 via state legislature (SB 634).